emmartins/quickstart/cdi-portable-extension/README.md

 2. Open a command line and navigate to the root directory of this quickstart.
 3. Type the following command to run the test goal with the following profile activated:

-        mvn clean test -Parq-jbossas-remote
+        mvn clean test -Parq-wildfly-remote

 Run tests from JBDS
 -----------------------

-To be able to run the tests from JBDS, first set the active Maven profile in project properties to be either 'arq-jbossas-managed' for running on managed server or 'arq-jbossas-remote' for running on remote server.
+To be able to run the tests from JBDS, first set the active Maven profile in project properties to be either 'arq-wildfly-managed' for running on managed server or 'arq-wildfly-remote' for running on remote server.

 To run the tests, right click on the project or individual classes and select Run As --> JUnit Test in the context menu.